Dielectric properties of aqueous electrolytes at the nanoscale

-and takes into account the saturation of water polarization in the presence of strong fields~\cite{alper90,fedorov2007,berthoumieux2019}, in addition to nanometric correlations.
-Such a medium presents a threshold saturation, $P_0$, between a linear response ($|\bm{\mathcal{P}}|\ll P_0$) and a saturation response ($|\bm{\mathcal{P}}|\gg P_0$) regime.
-We impose $P_0=\sqrt{K/2\gamma}$ so that the quadratic local terms in Eq.~(\ref{Hpw}) - $K\bm{\mathcal{P}}^2$ - and Eq.~(\ref{HnG}) - $2\gamma P_0^2\bm{\mathcal{P}}^2$ become equal.
-Thus, in the low-field regime, the two models are associated with the same nonlocal properties~\cite{berthoumieux2019} and $\gamma$ remains the only degree of freedom tuning the saturation threshold.
-In this letter, we compute the Gibbs free energy and the nonlocal dielectric susceptibility of an aqueous electrolyte for which water is modeled by Eq.~(\ref{Hpw}).
-We perform MD simulations and compare the Gaussian model to a simulated system.
-We include saturation effects using Eq.~(\ref{HnG}) including the one-loop expansion.
-We determine the effect of the ionic strength on the bulk permittivity, the longitudinal and transverse water correlations.
-Finally, we identify the essential building blocks to construct a field theory modeling electrolytes at the nanoscale. {\it Gaussian model for electrolytes - } We consider an electrolyte with $N_+$ punctual cations of charge $e$ and $N_-$ punctual anions of charge $-e$ solvated in water modeled with Eq.~(\ref{Hpw}).
-The ionic charge density reads $\rho(\vec{r})=\Sigma_{i=1}^{N+} e \delta(\vec{r}-\vec{r}_i^+)-\Sigma_{j=1}^{N-} e \delta(\vec{r}-\vec{r}_j^-)$.
-In the canonical ensemble, the partition function of the system can be written as
+For $\gamma> 0$, the term scaling like $\bm{\mathcal{P}}^4$ in Eq.~(\ref{Hpw}) describes the nonlinear water response.
+As a result, when submitted to a strong electrostatic field $\vec{E}$, the polarization no longer scales linearly with $\vec{E}$ but as $\vec{E}^{1/3}$ ~\cite{alper90,fedorov2007,levy2013,berthoumieux2019}.
+This accounts for the polarization of water in the ionic solvation shells~\cite{vorotyntsev2019,berthoumieux2019} and produces a threshold polarization, $P_0=\sqrt{K/2\gamma}$, between a linear-response ($|\bm{\mathcal{P}}|\ll P_0$) and a saturation-response ($|\bm{\mathcal{P}}|\gg P_0$) regime.
+The parameter $\gamma$ tunes this saturation threshold.
+In this letter, we compute the free energy and the nonlocal dielectric susceptibility of an aqueous electrolyte for which water is modeled by Eq.~(\ref{Hpw}).
+We perform MD simulations and compare the longitudinal and transverse permittivity dependence for varying salt concentrations with the FT predictions.
+Finally, we identify the essential building blocks of a FT that accurately models electrolytes at the nanoscale and reproduces the longitudinal and transverse dielectric susceptibilities computed by MD simulations. {\it Nonlocal model for electrolytes - } We consider an electrolyte with $N$ point-like cations of charge $e$ and $N$ point-like anions of charge $-e$ solvated in water.
+The ionic charge density reads $\rho(\vec{r})=\Sigma_{i=1}^{N} e \delta(\vec{r}-\vec{r}_i^+)-\Sigma_{j=1}^{N} e \delta(\vec{r}-\vec{r}_j^-)$.
+In the canonical ensemble, the partition function of the electrolyte can be written as